amine-sabbahi/NLP-LAB-3/README.md

 ## Encoding Techniques

-We used the following techniques to encode the text data:
+I used the following techniques to encode the text data:
 - Bag of Words (BoW)
 - TF-IDF
 - Word2Vec (CBOW and Skip Gram)